superbstreak/RegistrationStatusScraper/README.md

 The jar file reads in a text file 'classes.txt' and the format should be:
 --
 - Start the file with a number (in minutes, refresh interval)
-- The refresh interval should be greater than 3 minutes
+- The refresh interval should be greater than or equal to 2 minutes
 - Each line should be separted by starting a new line
 - Sample format: https://github.com/superbstreak/RegistrationStatusScraper/blob/master/Build/classes.txt